-- Drawing upon the Corporation's commercial bank liquidity lines, in whole or in part. - Raising of liquidity through out-rights sales and/or Repurchase Transactions involving Securities of the defaulting Clearing Member. - Through the exercising of its rights of re-pledging/re-hypothecation of defaulter's Margin Deposits. - Through the exercising of its rights of re-pledging/re-hypothecation of defaulter's and survivors' Clearing Fund Deposits.
+- Drawing upon the Corporation's commercial bank liquidity lines, in whole or in part. - Raising of liquidity through out-rights sales and/or Repurchase Transactions involving Securities of the defaulting Clearing Member. - Through the exercising of its rights of re-pledging/re-hypothecation of defaulter's Margin Deposits. - Through the exercising of its rights of re-pledging/re-hypothecation of defaulter's Margin Deposits. and survivors' Clearing Fund Deposits. - Through the exercising of its rights of re-pledging/re-hypothecation of defaulter's and survivors' Clearing Fund Deposits.